fxstein/todo/README.md

 ```

 Your agent understands natural language requests and translates them to the appropriate `todo.ai` commands.
 All tasks are tracked in `TODO.md` in your repository.

 ---

+## Why not GitHub Issues?

+Agents need a **fast, local, Markdown-native** way to manage tasks.
+GitHub Issues adds too much complexity and overhead—API calls, authentication, rate limits, and network latency slow down task management.

+**Key differences:**

+- **Speed**: `todo.ai` is instant and local—no API calls or network delays
+- **Simplicity**: Plain Markdown that agents can parse and modify directly
+- **Zero overhead**: No authentication, rate limits, or API complexity
+- **Native workflow**: Works seamlessly with your Git workflow

+**But you can still reference GitHub Issues and PRs:**

+GitHub issue and PR numbers can be tagged onto tasks and subtasks for reference.
+For example:
+- *"Create a task for fixing #123"*
+- *"Add subtask 1.1: Address PR #456 feedback"*

+This keeps `todo.ai` fast and simple while still maintaining links to your GitHub workflow.

+---